MoarVM/MoarVM/docs/jit/ir.md

 single expression-wide scope and that redefinitions are not allowed.

-**Statement Macro's** are lists of which the node name start with an ampersand '&'.
+**Statement macros** are lists of which the node name start with an ampersand '&'.
 These lists are compiled to C-macro invocations.
 Arguments to the macro (the other elements in the list) are reproduced verbatim, and nested lists are NOT supported.
 For